-RSPB Sandwell Valley School Trips
+RSPB Sandwell Valley

 At RSPB Sandwell Valley we bring learning to life.
 We offer a full range of habitat-based activities where children discover for themselves the wildlife living on the reserve.
 Our fun and interactive sessions are curriculum-linked and designed to connect children to nature and inspire a life long love of the plants and animals around them.